AleksandarDzudzevic/Project_unit_4/README.md

                 session['token'] = token
                 return response
 ```
+Fig.15 shows Login system feature of the website

-Fig. 15 shows the login function of the social network website.
+Fig. 15 we see the login function of the social network website.
 After getting the credentials that a user inpted I developed an algorithm that searches through the suer database, looking for an account with a matching email address.
 Policy for the email address is to have symbol "@" and characters before and after it.
 If there is such a user, algorithm would then check if the encryption of the password they inputed matches the one in the database that was stored upon registration of the account.
 If it does, login is successful and a user is given a session token that lasts 30 minutes after which they would need to login again.
 With this said, this feature was successfully developed and client's criteria 1 was successfully met.

 ```.py